-See Other Financial Assistance Programs
+See Financial Assistance Programs for TMA Members

 Got Young Physician questions?
 Call the Knowledge Center.

 Ensure your Texas Medical Association and county medical society membership record is accurate by providing us with your new contact information and practice information.
-Take a moment to Update Your Information so we can be sure you continue to receive your benefits of membership.
+Take a moment to update your information so we can be sure you continue to receive your benefits of membership.